Wollo Province: History

 The Church was constructed from Geha stone and it had a Mekdes, Kidist and Kine Mahilet.
 The four sides of the Mekdes and Kidist were equal in size and shape but the shape of the Kine Mahlet was circular.
 The Church was also much wider and bigger than other Churches of the time found around Wesel.
 The Portuguese priest and historian writer, Francisco Alvaraze said the following about its architectural design: “the wall of this Church was made from systematically carved stones and it was designed by a graphic decoration …..the door of the main entrance was covered by gold and silver.
 Inside the gold and silver there were some precious stones.
 The roof was laid down on the six columns of the Church and the outer part of the roof was supported by 61 long columns.
 There were also sixteen curtains made of golden cotton cloth.

 On the other hand, the historical writer of Ahmad Gragn, Arab Faqeh, recorded about its architectural design before the destruction of the Church.
 He admired its construction and architectural design and said that the following: “there was one church in Bete Amhara which no church could imitate in Habesha land".
 It was constructed by the father of Lebene Dengel, King Naod.
 Its work and ornament had taken 13 years but king Naod died before finishing it.
 His son Lebna Dengel finished it after 25 years.
 He finished the Church by covering all part of it with gold above what his father had done.
 So the Church reflects like a fire, because, it was covered by gold and all the church holy treasures liturgical objects) were made from gold and silver.
-The width of the Church was more than hundred yards and the height was also more than fifty yards ...
+The width of the Church was more than a hundred yards and the height was also more than fifty yards ...
 Christians called the Church Mekane Silasse.....
 In this Church, the tomb of Emperor Na'od who is the grand son of Zera Yacob and the son of Be’ede Mariam is found.”